IgniteUI/igniteui-docfx/en/components/grids_templates/column_pinning.md

 }

 ### @@igComponent Column Pinning
-A column or multiple columns can be pinned to the left-hand side of the Angular UI Grid. **Column Pinning** in Ignite UI for Angular allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the @@igComponent.
+A column or multiple columns can be pinned to the left or right side of the Angular UI Grid. **Column Pinning** in Ignite UI for Angular allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the @@igComponent.
 The Material UI Grid has a built-in column pinning UI, which can be used through the @@igComponent's toolbar to change the pin state of the columns.
 In addition, you can define a custom UI and change the pin state of the columns via the Column Pinning API.

 #### Demo